SimonCqk/cannondb/README.md

-# cannondb
+### cannondb
-cannondb is a small but compelete &amp; powerful database for human beings !!
+cannondb is a small but powerful database created for human beings.